sacielo/markdown-cv/index.md

 - B.Sc. and M.Sc. student in Physics, oriented to Astrophysics and and Space Physics
 - Pupil at the Excellency School "Scuola Superiore di Catania" (SSC)

-My undergraduate studies gave me a scientific education well-balanced among theory, experiment and computer science.
-My SSC scholarship provided additional courses such as _numerical methods for science_, _Neuroinformatics and neural networks_, and _Statistical Physics_ and allowed the discussion an additional dissertation.
+My undergraduate studies gave me a scientific education well-balanced among theorethical and experimental Physics, astronomical observations and computer science.
+In parallel, my SSC scholarship provided complementary and advanced courses such as _numerical methods for science_, _Neuroinformatics and neural networks_, and _Statistical Physics_ and allowed the discussion an additional dissertation.

 ## Awards
 `2024` Press coverage for 10^4